hai-vr/documentation/docs/products/animator-as-code/functions/vrchat.md

 - Add `using AnimatorAsCode.V1.VRC;` in your class imports.
 - If you use assembly definitions, add the `AnimatorAsCodeFramework.V1.VRC` assembly reference.

+#### Minimum version

+- Starting from 1.1.0-beta.1, the minimum VRChat version supported is 3.5.2, as this adds support for `VRC_AnimatorPlayAudio`.

 #### Animator creation overview

 ```mermaid